pseale/monopoly-dotnet/README.md

 5. I'm moderately ashamed of how I put zero (0) behavior on most of my model objects, but threw all the behavior on Game (the aggregate root).
 I either have to spread around the behavior like a strong domain model, or completely strip Game of all behavior like an anemic domain model, for consistency.
 6. My "fast tests" project sucks...I think.
 Maybe.
 Given I have comprehensive web tests, and given I was rarely at a loss for how to implement the simple behavior, I felt little need to add unit tests that covered things already covered by the web tests.
 7. My git checkin history is like a stream of consciousness.
 When working on solo projects I use source control as a lazy way to back up my work, and reading the commits shows.
 I could have (still can) go back and clean up the history so that each well-labeled commit represents a single change.
 But I didn't.
+8. At current count, there are 192 compiler warnings.
+In related news, I can't make and use my own extension methods.
-8. Don't look at SecretAdminController.
+9. Don't look at SecretAdminController.

 Things you may find interesting
 ===============================